 It’s always good to leave your venue in better condition than you found it.
 Think through the process and the materials for your craft, and either avoid or minimize the potential for destruction.
 We use disposable tablecloths which prevent most messes, but we’re also cautious with materials like glitter, colored dyes, scented oils and charcoal.

 #5 - Cost

 The cost of materials for each participant should be 20% or less of the ticket price.
 Why so low?
 Because the total cost to you doesn’t end with purchasing your craft supplies.
-Additional costs include marketing, wear and tear on reusable supplies and the investment of your time!
-Remember, this is a business and you have to get paid!
+Additional costs include marketing, wear and tear on reusable supplies and the investment of your time.

 #6 - Feasibility

 Review the process and make sure it’s realistic.
 There are so many cool crafts that just won’t work because they’re too fragile for the car ride home or will need tools that are too heavy or loud to bring into your venues.

 Choose a craft that everyone, regardless of skill level or experience, can successfully make in your time frame.
 It’s amazing to see your customer’s face light up when they finish and admire their craft.
 Everyone who attends should take home something they will be proud to show off.
 If your craft requires a higher skill level, just clear about it in your marketing.